 DTC Eligibility refers to the process of having a company’s securities, typically common stock or bonds, become approved and accepted for deposit into the Depository Trust Clearing Corp.’s (DTC) deposit system.
 By becoming DTC Eligible, a company’s securities can be held electronically at a brokerage firm.
 This is known as being held in streetname.

-Coral Capital Partners works with the brokerage firms and investment banks that are highly experienced in submitting applications and obtaining approval for a company’s securities to become DTC Eligible.
+Coral Capital Advisors works with the brokerage firms and investment banks that are highly experienced in submitting applications and obtaining approval for a company’s securities to become DTC Eligible.
 We assist both private and public U.S. issuers, foreign issuers, shell companies and Regulation A offerings.

-Coral Capital Partners works with its clients to select the brokerage firm to submit the DTC Eligibility application, and in the preparation of the information package and additional documents necessary to submit their applications for DTC Eligibility.
+Coral Capital Advisors works with its clients to select the brokerage firm to submit the DTC Eligibility application, and in the preparation of the information package and additional documents necessary to submit their applications for DTC Eligibility.
 The key to timely and efficient DTC eligibility approval is to submit a “complete package” of required documents.

 Why It Is Important To Be DTC Eligible